- American Physical Society Sites

 B7.
 Board Committees: Any action taken by a special or standing Committee with delegated Board powers as specified in the C&BL Article V Section 12 must be reported to the Board within ten (10) days of that action.
 Board Committees should report to the Board at least ten (10) days in advance of the Board meeting at which the Board is requested to act on Board Committee recommendations.
 Each Board Committee must report in writing to the Board annually.
 The President may appoint ad hoc, non-voting members to any Board Committee upon the request of the Chair of that Committee.

-B7.1 Executive Committee: The Executive Committee consists of the Presidential Line, the Speaker, the CEO (non-voting) and the Treasurer.
+B7.1 Executive Committee: The Executive Committee consists of the Presidential Line, the Speaker, the Treasurer, the EIC (non-voting), and the CEO (non-voting).
 The Executive Committee may not enter into binding contracts on behalf of the Society for an amount greater than $500,000, unless previously approved by the Board, or unless the action is consistent with the previously approved annual budget.
 The Executive Committee also has responsibility to propose candidates to fill the positions on the other Board Committees.
 After the Elections Meeting of the Council, the President-Elect will poll the newly elected Board members to determine their interest and availability to serve on the various committees.

 B7.2 Audit Committee: The Audit Committee consists of four (4) Board members, who are not members of the Finance Committee.
 The Audit Committee members are appointed by the President-Elect and serve staggered four (4) year terms that may extend two years beyond their term on the Board.
 The Treasurer serves as the non-voting liaison between the Audit Committee and the Finance Committee.
 A member in his or her third year of service on the Audit Committee ordinarily serves as Chair.
 The Audit Committee will meet two (2) times per year, one (1) of which is a face-to-face meeting, and shall be responsible for reviewing and recommending to the Board the outside auditors every four (4) years.
 In addition, the Audit Committee will review the Society's Business Continuity Plan and assure that it is up-to-date.